donnay/interesting-octopus/src/pages/index.md

 seo:
   title: Genesis Role Playing Game - version 3 remastered
   description: >-
-    View a retro-paper based Role-Playing Game written in the hey days of RPGs.
+    A retro-paper based Role-Playing Game written in the hey days of RPGs.
 A game set hundreds of years in earth's future, where humans have been contacted by Alien Races.
 The exploration has just begun!
 Join the adventure!
   extra: